CalestialAshley35/Vinyls-Marl/README.md

 3. Explore ProjectLabs

 Click on ProjectLabs to explore different projects.
-Try out the HTML++ extension, which introduces custom tags like <videoEmbed>, <fontStyle>, <textStyle>, and more.
+Try out the HTML++ extension, which introduces custom tags like <videoEmbed>, <fontStyle>, <textStyle>, and more. and Try out Vinyl's DaFront

 4. Create Custom Tags with HTML++